aislaih/Captutor/README.md

 ### Second Itteration
 ![itteration2](https://user-images.githubusercontent.com/37618137/133953008-6f88bea8-07e0-4c06-a51a-9676d8397dc3.png)
+I originally wanted to create a tool that would focus on teaching storytelling concepts through the creation geometry.
+Now my project focuses on only teaching storytelling by having students capturing pictures of their work in progress.

 The main objective of this prototype is to be able to visually capture work in progress, from the beginning of a project to the final outcome of the project.
-Then Students would students a great starting point to be able to communicate through storytelling about the steps they took to complete their project.
+Then Students would have a great starting point to be able to communicate through storytelling about the steps they took to complete their project.

 ### Flow Chart
 ![flowChart](https://user-images.githubusercontent.com/37618137/133954560-d62dee36-b772-4cb3-a883-305c394a9bbe.png)